Gregory-Ryan/Shogi/cf_README.md

 Returns the addition of two complex numbers in the form of (Re,Im).
 The input is two tuples or strings(x + iy) and it returns a tuple.
 ## cf.div(z,z1)
-Returns the a complex number divied by complex number in the form of (Re,Im).
+Returns the a complex number divided by complex number in the form of (Re,Im).
 The input is two tuples or strings(x + iy) and it returns a tuple.
 ## cf.multi(z,z1)
 Returns the product of two complex numbers in the form of (Re,Im).